2021 Late Model Rules

 20G- 2.3 ADDED CAR WEIGHT- Lead is the only acceptable form of added weight.
 Weight must be in block form in no less than 5 pound blocks.
 Weight must be painted white with your car number on it.
 No weight is permitted inside the driver’s compartment.
 Weight must be encased in steel and welded or bolted to the chassis or frame with two or more (Grade 5 minimum) bolts, minimum 3/8″ diameter.
 All weight must be placed between the frame rails, and not lower than the frame at the point at which it is attached, and cannot be mounted forward of the front spindles.
 No weight is allowed outside or below the frame rails.
 Weight is not permitted inside any cross member, roll bar or any inaccessible area or component.
 “Lead boxes”, if used, must have one end cap removable for inspection purposes.
 Weight shifting devices of any type are not permitted

-20G- 2.4 CAR WEIGHTS AFTER RACE- Cars may be weighed at any time during the event, but always with the driver and helmet positioned in the seat.
+20G- 2.4 CAR WEIGHTS AFTER RACE- Cars will be weighed as they come off the race track, with the driver and helmet positioned in the seat.
 Nothing may be added, removed or changed on the car prior to being scaled.
-An amount equal to one half of one percent (.5%) of the total weight will be added to scale reading for loss in weight due to race wear (minimum weight of 2985 lbs.).
+An amount equal to one half of one percent (.5%) of the total weight will be added to scale reading for loss in weight due to race wear.
+Minimum post-race weight will be 2,985 lbs.

 20G- 3 DETAILED BODY REQUIREMENTS-